MarcelloCeresini/ImageSegmentation/README.md

 - `report.pdf` contains the report for the project.

-- The `res` folder contains some images for testing.
+- The `res` folder contains some sample images from the dataset.

 ## Instructions

+Firstly, install all requirements.
 We recommend creating a virtual Python environment:

 ```bash
 python -m venv env